About our program

-Opportunity Middle College, which is housed on the Cooper campus of Bluegrass Community & Technical College, provides a small, family-like atmosphere that nurtures student success in college classrooms.
-Our high school staff includes a principal, a counselor, and three classroom teachers, and we have three classrooms and an office in the Oswald Building.
+Opportunity Middle College, which is housed on the Newtown campus of Bluegrass Community & Technical College, provides a small, family-like atmosphere that nurtures student success in college classrooms.
+Our high school staff includes a principal, a counselor, and three classroom teachers.
 All OMC students take at least one college course each semester so they are also exposed to highly qualified college instructors.

 We cap enrollment at 100 juniors and seniors, accepting students from all six public high schools in Fayette County.
 OMC enables them to earn college hours free of personal costs in their pursuit of an associate degree, a four-year degree, or a technical program certificate/diploma while completing the credit requirements to earn a diploma from Fayette County Public Schools.